ckw017/ckw017.github.io/about.md

 "*I tell you, we are here on Earth to fart around, and don't let anybody tell you different.*"
 <br>
-― Also Kurt Vonnegut, *A Man Without a Country*
+― Kurt Vonnegut again, *A Man Without a Country*

 <a name="What's-with-the-background-image-for-this-site?"></a>